Frequently Asked Questions about Desjardins Home Insurance

 - Doesn’t provide coverage for loss of business income

 What you really need is home insurance that includes coverage for home-based businesses.
-Call to speak with an agent at By phone :1 877 838-0031 for more information.
+Call to speak with an agent at 1 877 838-0031 for more information.

 When more water than usual is flowing through the water supply system, sewers can fill up and overflow.
 This typically happens when there’s a heavy rainfall, melting snow, a sudden thaw or a rise in the water table.
 Backwater valves can help prevent this kind of loss.